NATIONAL FAMILY CAREGIVERS MONTH, 2022

 - - - - - - -

 BY THE PRESIDENT OF THE UNITED STATES OF AMERICA

-NOW, THEREFORE, I, JOSEPH R. BIDEN JR., President of the United States of America, by virtue of the authority vested in me by the Constitution and the laws of the United States, do hereby proclaim November 2021 as National Family Caregivers Month.
-I encourage all Americans to reach out to those who provide care for their family members, friends, and neighbors in need, to honor and to thank them.
+NOW, THEREFORE, I, JOSEPH R. BIDEN JR., President of the United States of America, by virtue of the authority vested in me by the Constitution and the laws of the United States, do hereby proclaim November 2022 as National Family Caregivers Month.
+I encourage all Americans to reach out to those who provide care for our Nation’s family members, friends, and neighbors in need, to honor and thank them.

 JOSEPH R. BIDEN JR.